samuelcolvin/JuliaByExample/common_usage.md

 ### Types

-Types are a key way of structuring data within Julia
+Types are a key way of structuring data within Julia.

 {{ code_file('types.jl')}}

+### Input & Output

+The basic syntax for reading and writing files in Julia is quite similar to python.

+{{ code_file('io.jl')}}

 ### Plotting